-The purpose of any settlement tanks is to reduce the velocity of the incoming tank.
+The purpose of any settlement tanks is to reduce the velocity of the incoming wastewater stream thereby allowing the settleable solids to fall to the bottom of the tank.
 Typically 50-70% of suspended solids are removed in these tanks.
 The efficiency of the tank is dependent on a number of factors ie; Type of solids present, design criteria and sludge withdrawal from the tank.